Childminders say Keep the 10% Wear & Tear Allowance

 3. Sign a petition

 A petition has been started by a Basingstoke based childminder, which among other things calls for a 'halt on the wear and tear allowance'.
-The petition has been featured in a BBC news article and the petition currently has nearly 14,000 signatures.
+The petition has been featured in a BBC news article and the petition currently has over 18,000 signatures.
 Add your signature to the petition to help raise awareness of the campaign.

 Money Saving Expert, Martin Lewis, is a consumer champion and has had much success in bringing the government to account on financial and tax matters.
 His TV show, The Martin Lewis Money Show, is the one of UK's most watched TV programmes.
 You can email Martin at martinlewis@itv.com or message Martin on facebook.